 - Giving them a chance to share their ideas and creativity.

 - Letting them get involved in different roles to help them uplift their skills.

 In short, when Gen Z workers feel more valued and have more independence and ownership control, they are seen as more committed and productive.

 Gen Z is the most diverse generation in the workplace, as they are more ethnically and racially diverse than other previous generations.
 One reason for it is the rise in immigration over the past years.
 Due to this diversity, Gen Z workers have the mindset that makes them prefer to join and stay in a workplace that has diversity.

 They believe that the interaction and experience they can get from a diversified workforce is of great importance.
-So, as the last tip to boost the productivity of Gen Z workers, try to embrace diversity in the workplace and make them often interact with each other during work hours.
+So, as the last tip to boost the productivity of Gen Z workers, try to embrace diversity in the workplace by implementing DEI training programs using platforms like inclusio and make them often interact with each other during work hours.

 Gen Z is quickly gaining a larger presence in the workplace, but managing and motivating them efficiently is not easy, especially for small business owners.
 They want more attention and value of work to show their best outcomes.